 PokerStars is present in MI and PA, so the operator would be happy to combine player pools from all three states if possible.

-WSOP operates in Nevada and NJ, and the operator has recently gone live in Pennsylvania as well , so that is another interesting future prospect.
+WSOP operates in Nevada and NJ, and the operator has recently gone live in Pennsylvania as well as Michigan , so that is another interesting future prospect.

 All sites on the partypoker US network (BetMGM, Borgata, and partypoker) already share liquidity within states but not yet across states.
 For these three, combining player pools across more states would be a completely natural development and it is something they clearly plan for the future.

 Of course, whether or not New Jersey will enter new interstate agreements depends largely on what happens with the interpretation of the Wire Act.